 The process of recycling aluminium items produces only 5% of the greenhouse gasses emitted during its production.
 This has led to more recycled foil and tins in our homes and a boom in the aluminium recycling industry in recent years.

-But just because aluminium can be recycled, that doesn’t mean that doing so recycling foil is always just as easy…
+But just because aluminium can be recycled, that doesn’t mean that recycling foil is always just as easy…

 What types of aluminium foil can or can’t be recycled?